Co-operative Education Program

 The Faculty of Arts Co-operative Education Program gives students, employers and the university an opportunity to work together in a meaningful partnership.

-Students in history, labour studies, political studies and psychology can alternate regular academic terms with paid, full-time employment.
+Students in German and slavic studies, history, labour studies, political studies and psychology can alternate regular academic terms with paid, full-time employment.
 It is an excellent way to enhance classroom learning with on-the-job experience.

 Benefits for students